lut0pia/robin/README.md

 ## Usage

 You can use Robin by placing `robin.h` in your project folder and including it.
-You need to include it once with the `RBN_IMPLEMENTATION` macro defined to actually define the functions, while - without the macro defined - it will only declare the robin's structures and functions.
+You need to include it once with the `RBN_IMPLEMENTATION` macro defined to actually define the functions, while - without the macro defined - it will only declare robin's structures and functions.

 ```
 #define RBN_IMPLEMENTATION